GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 Students often ask for specific pieces of advice to improve their essay writing, but such advice is most effective when it is specific to the individual.
 However, below are some general GAMSAT ® Essay Writing Tips:

-1. Sentence Structure: Keep it concise and vary your sentence length to create cadence.
+1. Sentence Structure: Keep it concise and vary your sentence length to create variety.

 2. The Rhetorical Question: Commonly overused by students.
 Make sure that you use it in the appropriate context.